Skip to main content

 Volcanic & mineral-rich

-Tropical highland climate and fertile volcanic soil create ideal conditions for growing specialty-grade coffee.
+Tropical highland climate and fertile volcanic soil create ideal conditions for specialty-grade coffee.

 Altitude